State and EPA Regulations for Domestic Wastewater Sludge and Biosolids

 The regulations authorize the permit authority to be more restrictive on a case-by-case basis in order to address local environmental conditions.

-The DNR is the primary contact for questions about both state and federal sludge requirements.
+The Missouri DNR is the main contact for questions about state and federal sludge requirements.

 A Missouri sludge program began in 1979.
 State regulations, guidelines and permit requirements for sludge use and disposal are under the authority of the Missouri Clean Water Law.

-Recently revised state regulations incorporate the new EPA rules.
+State regulations incorporate the EPA rules.
 This allows the DNR to directly enforce all applicable requirements through state authority.

-If you comply with Missouri requirements, you meet the new EPA sludge standards.
+If you comply with Missouri requirements, you meet EPA sludge standards.
 However, EPA still has the primary authority for issuing federal sludge permits until the state receives formal delegation from the EPA.

 When a state has been delegated by the EPA, the state will provide one-stop shopping for compliance with sludge requirements under clean water laws.
 Until then, Missouri and the EPA will operate under interim agreements to reduce duplicating efforts.